kavikat/sup/README.md

 ## Sup?

-SUp? is a reccomendation engine chatbot.
+Sup? is a reccomendation engine chatbot.

 ### How It Works